The 15 Best things to do in Zadar blog post was first published on Culture Tourist on 14 July 2023 and updated on 12 July 2024.

 7 – Museum of Ancient Glass

 Another museum absolutely worth visiting in Zadar is the Museum of Ancient Glass.
-Located in the 19th-century palace, it’s one of the youngest Zadar museums opened in 2009.
-It’s home to around 3,000 glass artefacts from Antiquity (1st century BC – 5th century AD).
+Located in a 19th-century palace, it’s one of the youngest Zadar museums, having opened in 2009.
+It’s home to around 3,000 glass artefacts from Antiquity (1st century BC—5th century AD).lass artefacts from Antiquity (1st century BC – 5th century AD).

 9 – The Five Wells Square

 Close to the Land Gate, you’ll find one of the most beautiful squares in Zadar, the Five Wells Square.
 The square got its name from the historic wells located on it.
 It is surrounded by city walls, fortifications and historical buildings.
-This urban area is located next to the oldest city garden in Croatia, called the Queen Jelena’s Garden (Perivoj kraljice Jelene in Croatian).
+This urban area is next to Croatia’s oldest city garden, the Queen Jelena’s Garden (Perivoj kraljice Jelene in Croatian).

 Read more: Fun things to do in Zagreb this summer

 Narodni Trg is Zadar’s main square and one of the most important town meeting points.
-Home to many fascinating buildings, with Town Loggia from the 13th century being the most interesting.
-It has numerous small cafes perfect for a break during your stroll around Zadar.
+It’s home to many fascinating buildings, with Town Loggia from the 13th century being the most interesting.
+It has numerous small cafes that are perfect for a break during your stroll around Zadar.

 Read more: Dubrovnik Weekend Guide

 It’s no different with Zadar Market.
-Located within the Old Town, be sure to try some local fruit and vegetable.
-And some of the traditional sweets from the area, candied almonds, lemon (lemoncini) and orange crust (arancini).
+Located within the Old Town, be sure to try some local fruit and vegetables and some of the traditional sweets from the area, like candied almonds, lemon (lemoncini), and orange crust (arancini).

 TIP: If you’d like to learn more about the local food and learn how to prepare some of the traditional Croatian meals yourself, check out this Zadar Market Tour and Cooking Class.

-The Zadar Old Town was surrounded by protective city walls defending the town from the sieges and attacks.
+The Zadar Old Town was surrounded by city walls that defended the town from sieges and attacks.
 Its remains are still largely visible, especially on its northern side.
-Built over the centuries, its remains are from the Roman time, Middle Ages and 16th century.
+Built over the centuries, they originate from the Roman times, Middle Ages and 16th century.

 A promenade is settled on its top, offering some of the best views of Zadar and its port.
-You’ll often find some open-air exhibitions on it.
-Wandering on the top of its city walls is one of the things you shouldn’t miss in Zadar.
+You’ll often find some open-air exhibitions on it, too.
+Strolling on the top of its city walls is one of the things you shouldn’t miss in Zadar.

 Saint Mary Church is another beautiful building in Zadar.
-Built in the Romanesque style, it’s fascinating with its trefoil facade.
-The church is opposite to Saint Donatus Church and belongs to the Benedictine monastery founded in 1066.
-Founded by a female member of the noble family, it always had royal support and protection.
+Designed in the Romanesque style, its trefoil facade is fascinating.
+The church is opposite to Saint Donatus Church and belongs to the Benedictine monastery established in 1066.
+Founded by a female member of the noble family, it has always had royal support and protection.
 The church was destroyed during the Allied bombing in the Second World War but rebuilt shortly after the war.

-Saint Mary Church is home to an excellent exhibition, ‘The Gold and Silver of Zadar’, which is absolutely one of the things to see in Zadar.
+Saint Mary Church is home to an excellent exhibition, ‘The Gold and Silver of Zadar’, which is absolutely one of the best things to do in Zadar.

 If you’re interested in archaeology, you should visit the remains of Stomorica Church.
-It was built during the early Middle Ages in the 6th century.
+It was built in the 6th century during the early Middle Ages.
 The church has a six-leaf plan.
 However, one of the apses was removed, and the church bell was built in its place.

-Stomorica Church was destroyed in the 16th century, so the city fortifications could be built in its place.
-It was excavated and researched later.
+Stomorica Church was destroyed in the 16th century so that the city fortifications could be built in its place.
+It was later excavated and researched.

 Read more: 20 Most iconic churches in Europe